35percent/oldblog/_posts/2020-10-05-no-room-for-social-rent-at-pocket-living-on-the-old-kent-road.md

 ## Not that affordable

 Pocket Living justify their radical departures from Southwark’s affordable housing requirements, by claiming they are serving the hard-pressed, young first-time buyer and supply their own statistics and census figures to back this up, dutifully reproduced by the [officer’s report](http://moderngov.southwark.gov.uk/documents/s90901/Report%202-10%20OSSORY%20ROAD%20LONDON%20SE1%205PA.pdf), which recommends approval of the scheme [^4].
-The report also makes the confusing claim that the affordable housing is policy compliant:
+The report also makes the confusing claim that the affordable housing offer is policy compliant:

 ![](http://35percent.org/img/pocketcompliant.png)